 The first method

-This is the most common method of measuring for underfloor heating installation.
+This is the most common method for measuring for underfloor heating installation.

-Step one: Measure the total floor area of the room in which the underfloor heating will be used.
-Make sure this is done in metres.
+Step one: Measure (in metres) the total floor area of the room in which the underfloor heating will be used.

 Length x width = total floor area in m 2

-Step two: Work out areas that will be non-heated.
+Step two: Identify areas that will be non-heated.
 For example, areas of the room with permanent fittings such as toilets, sinks and baths.

 Step three: Remove the total for the non-heated floor area from the total floor area.